 One version doesn’t fit all

 Translating CTPs is about more than just linguistic transfer.
 A common complaint among international trial participants is a lack of country or culture-specific translations.
 An experienced translation provider will identify and respect cultural differences between countries involved in an international clinical trial.
 A sound understanding of ethics, values and behaviour is crucial, as these aspects can raise challenges – particularly regarding relationships with subjects, researchers and regulatory bodies.

 Some countries, like the U.S, make it compulsory to translate clinical-trial related documentation for all participants and researchers in local languages.
 Others, like Spain do not.
 While there is still a general assumption that most researchers have a proficient level of English, many regulatory bodies and ethics committees insist on the importance of local language documents – and with good reason.

 These days, specialized translation providers help pharmaceutical and medical companies tailor their products and services to accommodate variations across markets and regions.
 Localization services encompass content, cultural and technical issues, variations in information, functionality and instrument design, and other aspects that facilitate quality assurance.
 It is especially vital when trials are conducted in culturally distant countries.

-Behind every accurate translation is a specialised translator…
+Behind every accurate translation is a specialized translator…

 From clinical research and regulatory submission and review, to production and marketing.
 Working with experienced, specialized translators at every stage of the CTP process can save time, money and headaches.